ufc-great/mpos/README.md

 In cloned directory has a folder called "windows_phone" and click on “MpOS.sln” for open project on VS 2013.

-PS: For test the BenchImage2 app is recommended to run in device using the Windows Phone 8.x or above.
+Note: For test the BenchImage2 app is recommended to run in device using the Windows Phone 8.x or above.

 PS2: Be sure to check if your WiFi network has support multicast.